 An even greater opportunity for the Mandarin Museum & Historical Society to preserve the local heritage began in 1993, when the City of Jacksonville was offered the Walter Jones homestead for purchase.
 The property was originally occupied by the Webb family through 1904, when it was sold to the Jones family.
 Walter Jones, and later his daughter Agnes, served as proprietor and postmaster at the Mandarin Store and Post Office.

-In 2000, the city opened the 11-acre Walter Jones Historical Park, the first historical park in Jacksonville’s extensive park system.
-The riverfront park included an 1875 homestead farmhouse, barn, and outbuildings, as well as an interpretive reconstruction of the Mandarin boardwalk that was a fixture of community in the late 19th century.
+In 2000, the city opened the 10-acre Walter Jones Historical Park, the first historical park in Jacksonville’s extensive park system.
+At that time, the riverfront park included a farmhouse, barn, and outbuildings, as well as an interpretive reconstruction of the Mandarin boardwalk that was a fixture of community in the late 19th century.

-The city approached the Mandarin Museum & Historical Society to provide programs that would incorporate the historic structures and to “breathe life into the park.”
+The city approached the Mandarin Museum & Historical Society to provide programs that would incorporate the historic structures and “breathe life into the park.”
 It was later proposed that a new community museum be built in the park to house the museum’s collection.
 A cooperative partnership was formalized between the city and the Mandarin Museum & Historical Society.
 Under the agreement, the city would own and maintain the buildings and grounds within the park, while the Mandarin Museum & Historical Society would be licensed to operate in the park and to produce public programs.
 In 2004, the Mandarin Museum was opened with two galleries, an administration office, and a small archives room.